Tax Mappings allow you to automatically distribute the cost of your taxes to other line items on your invoices.

 Applying the Tax percentage directly to the item

-In this example, we are using a tax that applies tax directly to the line item as a percentage rather than distributing the tax as a whole amount from the subtotal.
+In this example, we use a tax that applies tax directly to the line item as a percentage rather than distributing the tax as a whole amount from the subtotal.

 Notice the tax "St Tax" is greyed out in the subtotal.
 This means that the tax is being applied directly from the items and can't be edited or adjusted under "Update Invoice Totals".

-When we look at the line items that have a tax applied, you can see the tax amount applied and the tax percentage that was used.
+When we look at the line items that have a tax applied, we can see the tax amount applied and the tax percentage that was used.